-The road trip from Toronto to New Orleans covers at least 2,090km (1,300 miles) and takes around 20 hours to complete.
+The road trip from Toronto to New Orleans covers at least 2,090 km and takes around 20 hours to complete on the Direct Route.

-Given the length of this is a trip, you will need to spend a number of days to complete it.
-While you could drive the route as quickly as possible, it is much better to spread it out over three to four days if you can and include a number of overnight stops.
+Given the length of this trip, you will need to spend a number of days to complete it.
+While you could drive the route as quickly as possible, it is much better to spread it out over a week to 10 days if you can and include a number of overnight stops.

 Best road trip route from Toronto to New Orleans

-Taking you from Toronto to New Orleans, through the states of Michigan, Ohio, Kentucky, Tennessee, Alabama and Mississippi, on the way to your destination in Louisiana - this 2,090km (1,300 mile) trip is straightforward while offering an incredible number of attractions.
+The Direct Route will take you from Toronto to New Orleans, through the states of Michigan, Ohio, Kentucky, Tennessee, Alabama and Mississippi, on the way to your destination in Louisiana.

 Road trip route from Toronto to New Orleans

-Head out west on Queen Elizabeth Way, along the shore of Lake Ontario, until the start of Highway 403, which you'll follow its entire length to Woodstock, passing the cities of Mississauga and Hamilton.
+Following the Direct Route, head out west on Queen Elizabeth Way, along the shore of Lake Ontario to Woodstock, passing the cities of Mississauga and Hamilton.

-From here you take Highway 401 along the banks of Lake Erie and Lake St Clair, until just before you cross the border into America, where you'll switch to Highway 3 for a short trip north to Detroit - a great first overnight stop if time allows.
+Keeping on the banks of Lake Erie and Lake St Clair, you will soon cross the border into America and will be a short trip away from Detroit - a great first overnight stop if time allows.

-Once in the US, take the Interstate 75 south 426km (265-miles) to Cincinnati, passing Toledo and Dayton, as well as some pretty towns en route.
-After taking in Cincinnati, you will need to switch to the I-71 south west.
+Once in the US, take Interstate 75 (I-75) south to Cincinnati, passing Toledo and Dayton, as well as some pretty towns en route.
+After taking in Cincinnati, you will need to start heading southwest.

 Along this stretch of the road trip, you could take a small detour to visit Big Oaks National Wildlife Refuge for a spot of nature walking, or simply continue until you reach Louisville, Kentucky's largest city.

 Continue on I-65 to Birmingham, Alabama, from where you can visit Talladega National Forest, amongst other things.
-Switch to I-20 and head west to Meridian, Mississippi, before changing to the I-59 south.
+Switch to I-20 and head west to Meridian, Mississippi, before changing to I-59 South.

 You'll drive alongside the incredible De Soto National Forest before reaching Slidell.
-From here it's just the simple matter of following the I-10 the final 56km (35 miles) to downtown New Orleans.
+From here it's just a simple matter of following the interstate to downtown New Orleans.

 Best places to stop between Toronto and New Orleans